nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="c-has-granules-or-cwic"></a> Find collections with or without granules, or the collection is tagged with the configured CWIC tag.

-When `has_granules_or_cwic` can be set to "true" or "false".
+The `has_granules_or_cwic` parameter can be set to "true" or "false".
 When true, the results will be restricted to collections with granules or with the configured CWIC tag.
 When false, results will be restricted to collections without granules.

     curl "%CMR-ENDPOINT%/collections?has_granules_or_cwic=true"

+#### <a name="c-has-opendap-url"></a> Find collections with or without an OPeNDAP service RelatedURL.

+    curl "%CMR-ENDPOINT%/collections?has_opendap_url=true"

 #### <a name="sorting-collection-results"></a> Sorting Collection Results